-At this museum, "hands on" is the rule.
+At this museum, 'hands on' is the rule.
 Children and adults are encouraged to participate in the exhibits and displays, and have fun learning about science, technology, nature and history along the way.
-Some of the interactive exhibits include Earth Journeys, where you can learn about Arkansas unique geology as well as interesting things about the rest of our home planet; Amazing You! teaches kids all about our bodies and how to keep them healthy.
+Some of the interactive features at the museum include the Tesla Theater, where the Tesla coil is proudly displayed, and the Tornado Alley Theater, which recreates the experience of the infamous 1999 Little Rock tornado.

 The Arkansas Maritime Museum tells the heroic tale of the USS Razorback.
 The legendary submarine came back without any major damages after its various escapades in World War II and the Vietnam War.
 It was later sold to Turkey in the 1970s.
 Restoring the legend of the ship became essential and hence was brought to the Little Rock in 2004, to be displayed in the Maritime Museum.
 The graphic account of the war means children are advised against the tour.
 Hours vary as per season.